 Collections, Exhibitions and Library Services

-The Collections staff is responsible for collecting and maintaining an extensive and rich collection of artifacts, objects and fine art; planning traveling exhibitions; maintaining our permanent exhibition, And Still We Rise; and, conceptualizing and creating new exhibitions.
-For questions about curatorial services, contact the Museum's Curator, please call (313) 494-5810.
+The collections staff is responsible for collecting and maintaining an extensive and rich collection of artifacts, objects and fine art; planning traveling exhibitions; maintaining permanent exhibitions; conceptualizing and creating new exhibitions.
+For questions about curatorial services, contact the museum's curator by calling (313) 494-5810.

 The Contemporary Artist Program (CAP)